-A successful sale depends on you and your agent working together to set realistic pricing, accommodate spur-of-the moment showings, and know your competition.
-It's important to remember buyers are the ones who determine market value.
+A successful sale depends on you and your agent working together to set realistic pricing, accommodate spur-of-the moment showings and understand your competition.
+It's important to remember that buyers are the ones who determine market value.

-Understanding your potential buyer will help determine the type of financing that buyer may utilize which can affect which features of the home you may want to address when prepping for the sale.
-For example, if your property is located in an area with many VA Buyers, you may want to address any non-permitted structures in the home as it may cause some roadblocks with the buyer obtaining their financing.
+Understanding your potential buyer will help to determine the type of financing that buyer might use, which can affect which features of the home you may want to address when prepping for the sale.
+For example, if your property is located in an area with many VA loan buyers, you may want to address any non-permitted structures in the home, as that could cause a roadblock when it comes to buyer financing.

-Key to selling your home quickly is maximizing its exposure to qualified buyers.
+If you want to sell your home quickly, you'll need to maximize its exposure to as many qualified buyers as possible.
 It’s essential to have the home in showing condition nearly all of the time to accommodate the schedules of buyers.
-Sometimes the more serious buyers who look at homes during the week and sometimes on very short notice.
-The more flexible you are about showing your home, the more prospective buyers will see your home, and the better chance you have of getting an offer on your home.
-The more potential offers, the increased potential for multiple offers, which often lead to higher offer prices.
+The more flexible you are about showing your home, the more prospective buyers will see your home, and the better chance you'll have of getting an offer.
+The more potential offers, the greater potential for a bidding war (and higher offer prices).

-Discuss with your real estate agent your level of motivation, different offer scenarios and determine in advance what price and terms you are willing to accept.
-Often deciding what is most important to you, time or money, will give you the best home selling experience.
+Discuss with your real estate agent your level of motivation and different offer scenarios.
+Together, determine in advance what price and terms you're willing to accept.
+Often, deciding what is most important to you - time or money - will give you the best home-selling experience.

 Remember to listen to your Locations agent.
-These tips will help you focus on what's important but no two transactions are the same.
+These tips will help you to focus on what's important, but no two transactions are the same.
 Consult with your agent before setting a price or making any final decisions about your home's marketing strategy.